JuniorEC/TesteJoaoJunior/README.md

 	</configuration>
 </plugin>
 ```
-it serves to create javafx executable jar with maven, configure according to your need and when you want to run, use the goal jfx: run to execute and jfx: jar, to create your jar, it will meet in target / jfx / app / * .jar
+it serves to create javafx executable jar with maven, configure according to your need and when you want to run, use the goal `jfx:run` to execute and `jfx:jar`, to create your jar, it will meet in target / jfx / app / * .jar